joshimps/coral_cam/README.md

 7. Install PCL following the instructions found [here](https://pointclouds.org/downloads/#linux)

-9. Create a git folder (if not done in previous step) and clone this package to it.
+9. Create a git folder and clone this package to it.
 Create a ros workspace and then symbolic link this package to the src of the workspace.

+   `mkdir ~/git` \
    `cd ~/git` \
    `git clone https://github.com/joshimps/coral_cam.git` \
    `mkdir -p ~/pam_ws/src` \